Matrix4348/Dragons-of-the-Void---Raid-Loot-Tiers/README.md

 ### 3) "Base damage taken" folder

 These files contain damage type and damage values for each raid on each difficulty. <br>
-If a raid does not exist on every difficulties while there is a column for another difficulty, then leave the cells for the missing difficulties empty.
+If a raid does not exist on all difficulties while there is a column for another difficulty, then leave the cells for the missing difficulties empty.

 ### 4) "Loot tiers and drop data" folder